 Gibbs Farm is a treat whether you’re visiting at your leisure or during a scheduled program.
 Tour the historic farmhouse and one-room schoolhouse, get acquainted with the farm animals and travel through the restored prairie to find other pieces of living history.

-Family-friendly: Gibbs Farm typically hosts an Apple Festival in the fall and day camps for kids throughout the summer.
+Family-friendly: Gibbs Farm typically hosts an Apple Festival and a Halloween event in the fall and day camps for kids throughout the summer.

 The New Brighton History Center, housed in a charming restored train depot, is open weekends, June-September, 1-4pm.
 Admission is always free.